About A Glass Eye and Three Wooden Legs

 I consider myself a print maker as much as a photographer and the digital inkjet process has, for me, opened up a whole new level of precision in the craft of image making.
 After more than a decade of commercial darkroom work I am glad to have discovered a process that frees me from hours of darkened rooms and toxic chemicals.
 Having said that I am currently experimenting with the 19th century Gum - Bichromate printmaking process.

-I worked in the photographic industry for 15 years before returning to university to study Geographic Science.
-I have work shown in exhibitions in Adelaide, Cairns, Toowoomba, Natimuk and Cygnet.
+I have work shown in exhibitions in Adelaide, Cairns, Toowoomba, Natimuk, Cygnet and Ballarat.
 My work has been published in RACT, Wild Magazine, Australian Conservation Foundation & Wilderness Society Calendars and Diaries.

 My first solo exhibition, 'Peripheral - Images of Regional Victoria', was shown at The Goat Gallery in Natimuk in December 2011 to great success.
 Contact me if you would like to see the Peripheral Gallery Page.

-I will be displaying my work with the Ballarat International Foto Biennale Fringe Festival at The Unicorn Cafe at 131 Sturt St. from 19 August - 17 September.
+I exhibited my work with the Ballarat International Foto Biennale Fringe Festival at The Unicorn Cafe at 131 Sturt St. from 19 August - 17 September 2017

 Feel free to contact me on (Aus) 0476 515 750.